sanghunkang/raincaller/README.md

 # Raincaller

-A data augmentation suites for Korean language - or hopefully others as well.
+A data augmentation suites for Natural Language Processsing.